This country-specific Q&A provides an overview of Tax laws and regulations applicable in Greece.

-As far as the new interest barrier rule is concerned, a company’s “exceeding borrowing costs” are tax deductible in the tax period in which they are incurred only up to 30% of the company’s EBITDA.
-The 30% limitation does not apply to exceeding borrowing costs up to the amount of Euro 3M.
+As far as the new interest barrier rule is concerned, a company’s “exceeding borrowing costs” are tax deductible in the tax period in which they are incurred only up to 30% of the company’s EBITDA with an allowance of Euro 3M.
 “Exceeding” borrowing costs are defined as the amount by which the deductible borrowing costs of a company exceed taxable interest revenues and other economically equivalent taxable revenues.

 Transfer pricing provisions, initially introduced in a simplified form in 1980, have been subject to regular revisions, gradually extending their scope of application and aligning them with international taxation trends.
 The currently applicable backbone transfer pricing provisions (Articles 50 and 51 ITC) fully endorse the arm’s-length principle, as defined in Article 9 of the OECD Model Tax Convention and interpreted by the OECD Transfer Pricing Guidelines, following the revisions introduced as a result of Actions 8–10 of the BEPS project.

 Taxpayers may apply for a unilateral, bilateral or multilateral APA on the appropriate set of criteria for the determination of transfer prices over a fixed period of time that may not exceed four years (Article 23 CTP).
-Rollback of the APA is not allowed.
+Rollback of the APA is allowed for bilateral and multilateral APAs.

 Is there a general anti-avoidance rule (GAAR) and, if so, in your experience, how would you describe its application by the tax authority?
 Eg is the enforcement of the GAAR commonly litigated, is it raised by tax authorities in negotiations only etc?

 A GAAR was first introduced in Greece as of 1 January 2014, as part of wider measures to combat tax avoidance.
-Following some recent Supreme Court decisions limiting the State’s right to extend the applicable statutes of limitation for assessing tax, the Greek tax authorities only recently shifted their focus on auditing fiscal years 2014 onwards, and therefore the enforcement of the GAAR has not yet been raised or disputed.
+Following some recent Supreme Court decisions limiting the State’s right to extend the applicable statutes of limitation for assessing tax, the Greek tax authorities only recently shifted their focus on auditing fiscal years 2014 onwards, and therefore the enforcement of the GAAR has only recently started being raised or disputed.